DevShel/microsoft-workshop/README.md

 - **Azure VMs:** 40 Windows 11 containers, each pre-configured with the necessary tools (VSCode, NPM, etc.) and a standardized Next.js setup.
 - **Frontend:** A simple React web application created with Next.js, utilizing API routes for backend interaction.
-- **Backend:** Azure Cosmos DB (using the MongoDB API) that hosts a shared database.
+- **Backend:** Azure Cosmos NoSQL DB that hosts a shared database.
 Each group works with a unique table/collection, defined via an environment variable.
 - **Deployment:** The infrastructure allows for quick duplication of environments, ensuring all student groups have access to the same full-stack development setup.

 ## Functionality